prabuw/prabuw.github.io/_posts/2014-05-16-setting-up-less-bootstrap-aspnet-mvc-5.markdown

 BundleTable.EnableOptimizations = true;
 ```

-####Part 2: Organising LESS in ASP.NET MVC.####
+####Part 2: Organising LESS in an ASP.NET MVC project####

-Part 2 of this post, will discuss how I chose to organise and manage the LESS files of Bootstrap, third party plugins
+[Part 2 of this post](/posts/organising-less-in-an-aspnet-mvc-project/), will discuss how I chose to organise and manage
- (e.g. Toastr) and our site specific custom CSS styles in the project.
+the LESS files of Bootstrap, third party plugins (e.g. Toastr) and our site specific custom CSS styles in the project.